fauna-labs/serverless-fauna-example/Readme.md

 - Install dependency
 - Create Fauna root secret and save it to serverless params under the key `FAUNA_ROOT_KEY` or replace line 84 at serverless.yml
-- run command to seed demo data `sls invoke local -f list_products`
+- run command to seed demo data `sls invoke local -f seed`

 ## Deploy to cloud